• Skip to primary navigation

 Tofu Wonton Substitutions:

-• Cabbage - instead of green cabbage, you can use any variety such as purple, napa, or savory.
+• Cabbage - Instead of green cabbage, you can use any variety such as purple, napa, or savory.
+Or you can use other greens like bok choy or kale.

-• Gluten-free - unfortunately gluten-free wontons aren't really a thing.
-However you use rice paper wraps for a gluten-free alternative.
+• Gluten-free - Unfortunately gluten-free wontons aren't really a thing.
+However, you use rice paper wraps as a gluten-free alternative.
+It's not perfect, but it's the next best thing.
 I recommend using 2 wraps instead of 1 so it will stick together better.
 The wontons will not have to cook as long either.

-• Protein - I completely understand that tofu isn't for everyone, however these vegan wontons can be made with all types of protein.
-You can use TVP (make sure to soak it in vegetable broth first), Tempeh, or red lentils for a soy-free option.
+• Protein - I completely understand that tofu isn't for everyone, however, these vegan wontons can be made with all types of protein.
+You can use TVP (make sure to soak it in the vegetable broth first), Tempeh, or red lentils for a soy-free option.

 If you have any questions about substitutions, leave a comment and I'll get right back to you!